 Creates the root element of the operand with name n if no root element exists.
 Otherwise, returns the root element.

+XmlElement createElement(String n, String c=””)

+Creates a new XmlElement with name n as child of the operator element p with optional initial cData content c and returns the new XmlElement.

 setOf(XmlAttribute) selectByRegEx (String r)

 Returns those XML elements in operand, which comply regarding their name with the given Java regular expression r.